melt-umn/ableC/extensions/vector/README.md

 ### TODO items
 * Instead of allocating the contents pointer seperately, it could instead be set to point to itself so that the entire vector is stored in a single block of memory.
-* Figure out a better way of doing templating to replace explicit ASTs of lifted functions